-Figure 12 presents two cases where diabatic processes contribute strongly to cyclone development.
-Both cyclones are located within the central Mediterranean and present a clear low pressure centre.
-Especially, the cyclone in Fig. 12a is among the deepest ones in our dataset (982 hPa).
-In contrast, the cyclone in Fig. 12b is one of the weakest ones with a central mean sea level pressure of 1010 hPa.
-In both cases, qco presents a weak PV anomaly in the upper troposphere with a rather irregular shape (Figs 12c and 12d).
-In the first case, this anomaly imposes a rather weak balanced wind field at 850 hPa (Fig. 12c), shape (Figs 12c and 12d).
+the cyclone in Fig. 12b is one of the weakest ones with a central mean sea level pressure of 1010 hPa.
+In both cases, q{co} presents a weak PV anomaly in the upper troposphere with a rather irregular shape (Fig. 12c and d).
 In the first case, this anomaly imposes a rather weak balanced wind field at 850 hPa (Fig. 12c), while in the second case the imposed cyclonic circulation is clearly displaced from the cyclone's centre (Fig. 12d).

-In contrast to the conserved component of PV, the non-conserved PV in Figs 12e and 12f presents high PV values that are concentrated in the cyclone centres.
-The inversion of such high values results in balanced geopotential fields with strong gradients, both presenting local minima over the cyclone centres (Figs 12e and 12f).
-To further clarify the role of convection in these two cases, Fig. 13 shows the fields of $q{mp}+q{cu}+q{bl}+q{lw}$ at 850 hPa, as well as their imposed balanced geopotential and wind fields.
-In both cases, the PV tracers are fairly similar to Figs 12e and 12f, while the imposed balanced fields clearly show a cyclonic circulation around the cyclone centres.
-Differences between Fig. 13 and Figs 12e and 12f are majorly attributed to $q{mo}$ ( $q{sw}$ is negligible); however these differences are not changing the primary role of convection in forming the cyclonic circulation.
-Therefore, Figs 12 and 13 present two cases where baroclinic instability plays a secondary role to their development and thus they can be considered diabatically driven cyclones.
+In contrast to the conserved component of PV, the nonconserved PV in Fig. 12e and f presents high PV values that are concentrated in the cyclone centres.
+The inversion of such high values results in balanced geopotential fields with strong gradients, both presenting local minima over the cyclone centres (Fig. 12e and f).
+To further clarify the role of convection in these two cases, Fig. 13 shows the fields of $q{\rm mp} + q{\rm cu} + q{\rm bl} + q{\rm lw}$ at 850 hPa, as well as their imposed balanced geopotential and wind fields.
+In both cases, the PV tracers are fairly similar to those of Fig. 12e and f, while the imposed balanced fields clearly show a cyclonic circulation around the cyclone centres.
+Differences between Figs. 13 and 12e and f are majorly attributed to $q{\rm mo}$ ($q{\rm sw}$ is negligible); however, these differences do not change the primary role of convection in forming the cyclonic circulation.
+Therefore, Figs. 12 and 13 present two cases where baroclinic instability plays a secondary role in their development, and thus they can be considered diabatically driven cyclones.